dByler1/scoir-byler/README.md

 - Speed first, custom components second
 - No support for IE
-- Rely on the api return string for breed name
+- Rely on the api for breed name and accept inconsistencies

 ## How-To